 Measure how often your portfolio is being reviewed

 A well-managed portfolio will be reviewed once per a year at a minimum.
 Ideally, your investment advisor should be reaching out to you every six months to review any changes to your investing objectives—such as a change in your life stage—or changes to the timing of when you’re ready to withdraw the funds.
+Additionally you might be looking to invest in something new such as an ETF (exchange-traded funds) such as cryptocurrency.
 It’s also a great touch point to assess your risk tolerance, especially during market fluctuations.

 Assess the expertise you’re receiving beyond investments